Nepalese Muslims: Madhesi Muslims

 While the smaller groups provide diversity, the largest community of Islam adherents, more than 74 percent of the Muslims are found in the Madhesh region, a narrow Terai plain lying between the lower hills of the Himalaya and the border with India.
-Concentrated in the Madhesh districts of Banke, Kapilvastu, Rupandehi, Parsa, Bara, and Rauthat, some of the Madhesi Muslims were present here at the time of Nepal´s unification while others migrated from India, Pakistan, Afghanistan, Turkey, Arabia, Tibet, and Egypt from the 19th century onwards as wage labourers.
+Concentrated in the Madhesh districts of Banke, Kapilvastu, Rupandehi, Parsa, Bara, and Rauthat, some of the Madhesi Muslims were present here at the time of Nepal's unification while others migrated from India, Pakistan, Afghanistan, Turkey, Arabia, Tibet, and Egypt from the 19th century onwards as wage labourers.
 While most are small-time proprietor farmers, a substantial number still work as tenants and agricultural labourers.
 At home they do speak Urdu, but also Awadhi, Bhojpuri, Maithili, and Nepali, depending on whether they are of the Western or Central or Eastern Madhesh.

 The Muslim society in the Madhesh (Terai) region is organized along the principles of caste, but differs in many respects from the caste system found among the Madhesi Nepali Hindus.
 Although Muslim groupings are endogamous, and there are elements of hierarchy, there are no religious and ideological principles providing a foundation for the concept of caste.
 For example, there is no question of ritual pollution by touch or restriction on interdining.
 But each grouping does maintain a separate and distinct identity, especially with regard to intermarriage.
 Below is a brief description of the larger groupings:

 Members of Madhesh-based Muslim communities reside in the Kathmandu valley and are the leaders of a revival and reform of Islam informed by global Islamist discourses and enabled and promoted by petrodollars and new technologies of communication linking them with Muslims communities around the world.
 The movement has both religious and political dimensions (though the two intertwine significantly in Islam), each represented by distinct organizations with their internal hierarchies and rules for membership.
 They provide scholarships for Muslim youth, support for mosques and madrasas, and religious trainings.
 These organizations have centers in the Terai as well, but the national centers are in the Kathmandu valley.
 Their ideological influences range from the Muslim Brotherhood, to Salafism, to the Jamaat-e Islami.

+Churaute

+The Churaute or Churauti (चाउराते) are a distinct, indigenous Muslim community in Nepal, known historically as "Hill Muslims"(पहाड़ी मुस्लिम) or bangle sellers, originating from the Gorkha, Tanahu, Syangja areas, primarily selling glass bangles (chura) and cosmetics in central/western hills, speaking Nepali, and practicing Sunni Islam, often living somewhat on the cultural margins but engaging with broader Nepali society.